aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Terminal coroutines/ReturnToOverworld.md

 ### Overworld setup

-- MainManager.`battlefled` is set to the sent flee
+- MainManager.`battlefled` is set to the sent flee value
 - MainManager.player.entity.`onground` is set to false

 The rest has multiple possibilities on how to setup the overworld, but they are mutually exclusive, only the first one mentioned applies.
 It is possible none applies.